Holiday Extras travel insurance review

 Does Holiday Extras travel insurance cover pre-existing medical conditions?

-Holiday Extras travel insurance is committed to finding a policy that will suit your pre-existing medical condition and it is listed on Money Helper’s website as a medical insurance specialist.
-Holiday Extras says "it will consider all medical conditions and offer cover for the majority of pre-existing conditions.
-This includes all forms of cancer."
+Holiday Extras travel insurance is committed to finding a policy that will suit your pre-existing medical condition and it is listed on the Money Helper website as a medical insurance specialist.
+Holiday Extras says that all medical conditions will be considered.

 Holiday Extras travel insurance policy exclusions